Think I’m kidding?…

 Other places you can buy Upside Down Christmas Trees:

-- Hammacher-Schlemmer – 7 foot tall pre-lit tree ($599 with lifetime guarantee)
+- Hammacher-Schlemmer – 7 foot tall pre-lit tree with a lifetime guarantee

 Photos Of Christmas Trees Hanging From The Ceiling